Imanity-Software/documentation/docs/antixray/faq.md

 # FAQ

-## What is the difference between RaytraceAntiXray and Paper's Anti-Xray?
+### Q: What is the difference between RaytraceAntiXray and Paper's Anti-Xray?
 Paper's Ant-Xray only hide ores that are surrounded by blocks, because of that **all exposed ores are still visible to xray**.
 RaytraceAntiXray uses raytracing to determine if the ores are visible to the player, and show/hide them runtime.
 And with all the addons, essentially get rid of every advantage of ESP.